 Today, the Modoc still live in both Oklahoma and Oregon with an estimated 600 members in Klamath County, Oregon, in and around their ancestral homelands; and another 200 in Oklahoma.

-The present day Klamath Indian Reservation consists of just twelve small non-contiguous parcels of land in Klamath County, with a total land acreage of just a little more then 300 acres.
+The present-day Klamath Indian Reservation consists of just twelve small non-contiguous parcels of land in Klamath County, with a total land acreage of just a little more than 300 acres.
 Few of Klamath tribal members actually live on reservation land.
 In fact, the 2000 census reported only nine persons residing there, five of whom were white.

-The Modoc Tribe of Oklahoma was officially recognized by the United States government in 1978, and their constitution was approved in 1991.
+The Modoc Tribe of Oklahoma was officially recognized by the United States government in 1978, and its constitution was approved in 1991.